starzel/collective.clipboardupload/README.rst

 Open an image in, for example, Preview.app select an area and copy it to clipboard.
 Switch to Plone TinyMCE and Paste.
 Use your browser menu Edit -> Paste in case Ctrl+V fails.

 The picture will be automatically uploaded to the edited page containing folder and stored as an Plone Image.
 Upon save the Image path is converted to *resolveuid* link.
+The id of the image object is automatically generated from the prefix `Clipboard_image_` and the current timestamp.
+You can customize this behavior by adding a Python script `generate_image_id` to your Plone site.
+This script takes the context as parameter and needs to return a string which is used as image Id.

 Authors
 -------